light-curve/light-curve/light-curve-feature/README.md

 All features are available in [Feature](crate::Feature) enum, and the recommended way to extract multiple features at once is [FeatureExtractor](crate::FeatureExtractor) struct built from a `Vec<Feature>`.
-Data is represented by [TimeSeries](crate::TimeSeries) struct built from time, magnitude (or flux) and weights arrays of the same length.
-Note that multiple features interprets weight array as inversed squared observation errors.
+Data is represented by [TimeSeries](crate::TimeSeries) struct built from time, magnitude (or flux) and weights arrays, all having the same length.
+Note that multiple features interpret weight array as inversed squared observation errors.

 ```rust
 use light_curve_feature::*;